 “Remember also that there are many many people doing sex work who do enjoy what they do – even if they don’t necessarily enjoy the sex.
 It can be a really difficult job but many people find it rewarding – just like other jobs.
 This is especially true if sex workers mainly have good clients, which I don’t think you do.
 If you did want to continue, maybe you could get better clients?”
 [My emphasis]

-On another page about “Getting paid to have sex” he promotes the full decriminalisation of the sex industry as implemented in New Zealand and recommends two organisations that both have strong historical links with pimps: the UK Network of Sex Work Projects, a former vice president of which was a now convicted pimp called Alejandra Gil; and the International Union of Sex Workers, of which Douglas Fox was for some time the most active member.
+On another page about “Getting paid to have sex” he promotes the full decriminalisation of the sex industry as implemented in New Zealand and recommends two organisations that both have strong historical links with pimps: the UK Network of Sex Work Projects, a former vice president of which, Alejandra Gil, is a now convicted pimp; and the International Union of Sex Workers, of which Douglas Fox was for some time the most active member.
 Douglas Fox claimed to be a “sex worker” but was in fact the founder and co-owner of one of England’s largest escort agencies, Christony Companions – i.e. he was a pimp.

 While Hancock is obviously free to express his partisan opinions and political stance on the decriminalisation of the sex industry, should he be promoting these views to schoolchildren under the guise of sex education?
 In doing this, is he not implicitly condoning the sex trade?
 Is this a responsible approach when he is purportedly educating kids?